 "Consolation” (ballad) drew inspiration from diverse sources, including John Coltrane's "Naima," the film scores of Jerry Goldsmith ("Chinatown") and Daniel Pemberton ("Motherless Brooklyn"), the Pokemon Diamond and Pearl title theme, and even the simple word imagery of the word "bogus."
 Here, I aimed to create a textural soundscape, encouraging the double bass to utilize bowed passages and the saxophone player to explore extended techniques and pitch bending.
 The piano is instructed to play simple four-note chords over an alternating Ab A pedal, gradually straying from overtones typically found in the harmonic series of these two pedals.

 "Pseudonym" (uptempo) was a playful homage to some of my favorite musical influences.
 The opening lick was inspired by the anime "Great Pretender," while the free jazz spirit echoed the sounds of "Gundam Thunderbolt."
 Traces of Ornette Coleman, Hiromi Uehara, and even the "JoJo's Bizarre Adventure" theme can also be found woven into the fabric of the piece.
-Admittedly, this piece may have simply been an indulgence in my favorite licks and progressions, particularly a sequence of four dominant seventh chords arpeggiating the notes of a diminished seventh chord
+Admittedly, this piece may have simply been an indulgence in my favorite licks and progressions, particularly a sequence of four dominant seventh chords arpeggiating the notes of a diminished seventh chord.

 "Consolation" (Ballad):

-audio pending
+audio pending video link PDF link

 "Pseudonym" (Uptempo):

-audio pending
+audio pending video link PDF link

 In my String Trio, I embarked on a dual mission: to delve into the world of guitar writing, a realm completely distinct from composing for other instruments, and to further hone my skills in writing for violin and cello.
 The Waltz, titled “Valse Rêverie,” was envisioned as the first movement of a larger suite, and employed both quartal harmony and pentatonic melodies to create its musical world.
 The imagery that guided this composition was a winter scene in a central city park – a frozen lake, perhaps including the graceful reflections of dancing figure skaters.
 Several musical influences informed this work.
 Ravel's Piano Trio in A minor provided a foundation, while Yasunori Nishiki's score for the video game Octopath Traveller offered a touch of contemporary inspiration.
 Additionally, the guitar works of Heitor Villa-Lobos, Mario Castelnuovo-Tedesco, and William Walton served as guiding lights for exploring the guitar’s unique potential within the trio's texture.